 - metrics or feedback

-- delivery of care and medicine, etc. – all are healthcare design challenges that require a specific approach and its own strategy.
-Get the strategy wrong and instead of a great impact on healthcare you may have only a limited one, or even worse, nothing achieved at all.
+- delivery of care and medicine, etc. – all are healthcare design challenges that require a specific approach and their own strategy.
+Get the strategy wrong and instead of having a great impact on healthcare you may have only a limited one, or even worse, nothing achieved at all.

-Medical professionals and organizations have no time, lack the skills or the knowledge to approach such complex endeavors, especially when that involves lots of digital interaction.
+Medical professionals and organizations have no time or lack the skills or the knowledge to approach such complex endeavors, especially when they involve lots of digital interaction.
 Our role is precisely that – to reduce this complexity to clear and simple steps for the end-user, to guide them into making the proper choices, adopt the desired behavior, to “inject” necessity, efficiency and utility.